Rahul-Raviprasad/D3-examples/D3-Notes.md

 ## Scales

+“Scales are functions that map from an input domain to an output range.” - Mike Bostock

+D3 scales are functions whose parameters you define.
+Once they are created, you call the scale function, pass it a data value, and it nicely returns a scaled output value.

+A scale is a mathematical relationship, with no direct visual output, so one should not confuse between a scale and axis.
+Although they are related.

+#### Domain
+A scale’s input domain is the range of possible input data values.

+#### Range
+A scale’s output range is the range of possible output values, commonly used as display values in pixel units.
+The output range is completely up to you, as the information designer.

+#### Normalization
+Normalization is the process of mapping a numeric value to a new value between 0 and 1, based on the possible minimum and maximum values.

+With linear scales, we are just letting D3 handle the math of the normalization process.
+The input value is normalized according to the domain, and then the normalized value is scaled to the output range.

 ```js
 //In D3 we use scale functions to convert our data space to pixel spaces.
 //d3.scale.linear() will return an instance of a scale.